3 Must Visit Archaeological Sites In Mexico

 Built over an older monument dedicated to the Reclining God, Chaac Mool, the Temple of the Warriors is surrounded by hundreds of columns.
 It sits adjascent to the Temple of the Jaguar which is the only monument that bears the name of the Descending God.

 The Ball Court is the largest and best preserved in the Americas.
 Not only were the games used to entertain the crowds but also for religious rituals – losers of the game were often sacrificed to the gods.
 The competition must have been intense!

-After the cenote, we headed back to the visitor centre, where my mood was completely restored by a deliciously sweet and sticky ice-cream.
+After the cenote, we headed back to the visitor centre, where we enjoyed a deliciously sweet and sticky ice-cream.